ESOGU-SRLAB/Model-Based-Digital-Twin-Functional-Mockup-Unit/README.md

 ## 🔍 Project Overview

 Digital twins are revolutionizing how robotic systems are simulated, monitored, and deployed.
-This project presents the creation and validation of FMU-based kinematic models for the UR10e Cobot, compliant with the **FMI 2.0 Co-Simulation** standard.
+This project presents the creation and validation of FMU-based kinematic models for the UR10e Cobot, compliant with the **FMI 2.0 Co-Simulation** standard (see: https://github.com/modelica/fmi-standard).

 The FMUs are developed using open-source Python toolchains such as **UniFMU** and tested in environments like **FMPy GUI** for robust cross-platform simulation.